 Symplocos paniculata is a rare shrub or small tree that has ornamental value spring and fall.
 Size is 10 to 20 feet tall, often wider than tall.
 Fragrant white flowers are borne in mid-spring in great profusion.
 They are followed in autumn by ultramarine or bright turquoise-blue fruit.
 Excellent for bird habitat.
-Our plants are seedlings off 5 mature plants here at the nursery.
+Our plants are seedlings off a dozen mature plants here at the nursery.
 Zones 4 - 8.

 Add this product to your cart below